kfdevera/kfdevera/index.md

-# 📊 Data Analytics Portfolio — by Katrina Francisco
+# 📊 Data Analytics Portfolio — by Katrina De Vera

 Welcome to my portfolio!
 I’m a certified data analyst passionate about transforming raw data into actionable insights.
 Below are two of my featured Power BI projects, both built using publicly available datasets.